ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 standard library relies heavily upon them.

 The biggest issue with exceptions is that they do not appear in types.
-One has to read the documentation to see that, indeed, `List.find` or `String.sub` are functions that they might fail by raising an exception.
+One has to read the documentation to see that, indeed, `List.find` or `String.sub` are functions that might fail by raising an exception.

 However, exceptions have the great merit of being compiled into efficient machine code.
 When implementing trial and error approaches likely to back-track